Creating apps: differences between Android and iOS

 Creating apps for Android and for iOS may seem very similar to the untrained eye, but the truth is that each of these two operating systems has its own peculiarities.
 There are many differences when it comes to Android and iOS − both in the technical foundations of app development and in the process of creating an application itself.

 And not only at the technical level but also in terms of design and mobile strategy.
-In other words, the whole conception of an app will be related to and will depend on the operating system chosen.
-Therefore, developers who are switching from one OS to the other, or who are initiating themselves in the other programming language, will be noticing this to a large extent.
+In other words, the whole concept of an app will be depending on the chosen operating system.
+Developers who are switching from one operating system to another, with a completely different programming language, will notice the dissimilarities.

 Differences in development